 Esophageal atresia refers to an absence in the continuity of the esophagus due to an inappropriate division of the primitive foregut into the trachea and esophagus.
 This is the most common congenital anomaly of the esophagus.

 It is thought to occur in ~1:3,000-4,500 live births 3.

-Esophageal atresia may be suspected on antenatal ultrasound (see below) or in the neonate due to inability to swallow saliva or milk, aspiration during early feedings, or failure to successfully pass a catheter into the stomach.
+Esophageal atresia may be suspected on antenatal ultrasound (see below) or in the neonate due to inability to swallow saliva or milk, aspiration during early feedings, or failure to pass a nasogastric tube into the stomach successfully.

 It results from a failure of the primitive foregut to divide into the trachea anteriorly and the esophagus posteriorly.
 This usually occurs at ~ the 4th week of gestation.

 General pathogenesis includes teratogenic effects caused by early pregnancy use of antithyroid drugs 7

 It is frequently associated with a tracheo-esophageal fistula.
 As such, the types of esophageal atresia / tracheo-esophageal fistula can be divided into 4: